 A central part of managing commercial greenhouses is to continually improve crop quality and optimize production to meet market demands.
 Horticultural technology offers a great variety of opportunities to develop production methods and produce.
 In recent years, there has been an increasing demand for lettuce and herbs that not only taste well, but look decorative too.
 One solution to meet this demand is with LED grow lighting.

 Swedish-based greenhouse Spisa Smaker AB has experienced this demand first-hand.
 Being Europe’s largest producer of growing herbs and lettuce, they must constantly develop their business and follow external environments.
-Therefore, they decided to invest in the FL300 LED grow light solution from Senmatic to increase production quality and save energy.
+Therefore, they decided to invest in the FL300 LED grow light solution from DGT by Senmatic to increase production quality and save energy.

 – We had to focus on increasing the quality of our produce, and we saw increased demand for red lettuce and herbs with more intense taste – so we needed a solution that could make that possible, says Maintenance Manager at Spisa Smaker AB, Adam Johnsson.